nishkeni/nishkeni.github.io/_pages/cv.md

 Education
 ======

+* MicroMasters in Statistics and Data Science, Massachusetts Institute of Technology (MIT), Cambridge, MA, 2020 (expected).
-* M.S. in Electrical and Computer Engineering, Georgia Institue of Technology, 2019 (expected)
+* M.S. in Electrical and Computer Engineering, Georgia Institue of Technology, Atlanta, GA, May 2019.
 * B.Tech.
 (Institute Gold Medal) in Electronics Engineering, V.J.T.I.
-Mumbai, 2017.
+Mumbai, May 2017.

 <br>